kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 	- Lewis harvested some material from the golem
 	- Ria's scales are visible through her torn clothes, thick bronze draconic scales
 - Rem and Wuffi and I flew up to the top of the clock tower, I showed him Agnes's head, he has a massive hulking construct.
 The Bell Beast.
 He handed us 3.5k.
-- We came across Vera, Ria
+- Leaving Maghaven
+	- We came across Vera.
+We debated about what to do, Valindra set Wuffi to collect her, he allowed her to mount him.
+	-